-You'll choose four 5 credit skills modules from a range including:
+You'll choose four skills modules from a range including:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-You'll complete a 15,000-20,000 word dissertation, which will allow you to demonstrate your skills in research as well as applying insights from the taught modules.
+You'll complete a 15,000-20,000 word dissertation (80 credits), which will allow you to demonstrate your skills in research as well as applying insights from the taught modules.
+You'll then give an assessed lecture on your research.
 Under the guidance of one or more members of our academic staff you'll be able to develop independent research on a topic of your own choosing.